-When you apply for your debt consolidation loan, we’ll tell you how much your monthly repayments are going to be.
-This includes the interest and is a fixed amount until the loan is all paid off.
+When you apply for a car loan, we’ll tell you how much your monthly repayments will be.
+This includes the interest and is a fixed amount until you pay the loan back.
 The repayments will start the month after your agreement begins.
 We’ll take them by Direct Debit on a date that suits you.

 If you want to, you can make extra payments with no charge.
 However, if you pay the loan off early, we may charge you up to 58 days’ interest.